 Welcome to Central Gippsland

-Start your day with a Willy Wonka-esque hot chocolate, before tasting your way through the region’s cellar doors.
+Start your day with a smoky hot chocolate before tasting your way through the region’s cellar doors.

 Experience the region’s natural beauty with walks, swims and rides through rainforests, gorges and pastoral plains.